Skip to main content

 New Year, New Beginning

 The past year was different to different people.
 Some of us were very successful, won every battle we fought.
-Some others of us did not win every battle that we fought, might have even found difficult to get up from bed everyday, we just survived.
+Some others of us did not win every battle that we fought, might have found difficult even to get up from bed everyday, we just survived.
 But for both it is a new year.
-For those very successful, it is time to stand on the ground and not be over confident, complacent, arrogant and egoistic.
+For those very successful, it is time to stand on the ground and not be overconfident, complacent, arrogant and egoistic.
 And it is also time to give back.
 And for those of us not very successful we have another new year with 365 blank pages, 365 blank days.
 It is a fresh new beginning.
 Start your dream and go all the way.
 “There are two mistakes one can make along the road to truth—not going all the way, and not starting”, said Buddha.

 Every New Year tells that we cannot eternally postpone important things in our lives.
 We must begin somewhere.
 How many lives do we have on this earth?
 One, two, three, four, or more?
 One of the foremost thinkers and philosophers of China, Confucius, four centuries before the common era, said, “We have two lives; the second one begins when we realise we have only one.”
 One can begin our second life from any point in one’s life.
 The gospels present umpteen examples of this.
 The thief on the right side of the cross of Jesus began his second life at the fag end of his life on this earth.
 In Luke 15: 11-32 we find the prodigal son, realising the warmth and love in his father’s house, returns back home and thus began his second life.
 In Luke 19: 1-10 we have Zacchaeus, realising the folly of the undue wealth he had amassed, decides to give much of it to the poor, thus began his second life.